open-austin/Civic_Project/Schema.md

 extension).

-Example: if the data for a project is stored in a file named "project_name.yml", then the _key_ for the project should be set to "project_name".
+Example: if the data for a project is stored in a file named "some_project.yml", then the _key_ for the project should be set to "some_project".

 ### name